tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/default_env_models.rst

 .. attention::

   This page is only exact for Tudatpy version >= 0.7.
-Older versions use several slightly different Spice kernels and gravity fields.
+Older versions use several slightly different SPICE kernels and gravity fields.
-  To use default Spice kernels from older versions, use the :func:`~tudatpy.interface.spice.load_standard_deprecated_kernels` instead of :func:`~tudatpy.interface.spice.load_standard_kernels`
+  To use default SPICE kernels from older versions, use the :func:`~tudatpy.interface.spice.load_standard_deprecated_kernels` instead of :func:`~tudatpy.interface.spice.load_standard_kernels`.

 .. toctree::
    :titlesonly: